robi-T/udacity_memory_game/README.md

 The app is implemented as a client side JS app.
 It is enough to download the full zip package (or clone the GitHub project) and run index.html

-## Implementation (to be replaced by JS doc or similar)
+## Implementation

+Note: This text is to be replaced with JSDoc or similar.

 All JS code is placed in the js/app2.js file and it is decently documented.
 The code is organized in the following functions:

 function shuffle(array)  - randomizes the initial deck of cards function handleCardClick(evt) - the main function that has the *matching* logic implemented